StokicDusan/TravelAgencyService/README.md

 ### Prerequisites

-#### 1. Download and install Apache NetBeans and Wamp Server
+#### 1. Download and install Apache NetBeans and Wamp Server,

-#### 2. Run Wamp server on your local machine
+#### 2. Run Wamp server on your local machine,

-#### 3. In Apache NetBeans IDE add a GlassFish server instance on localhost on HTTP port 8080
+#### 3. In Apache NetBeans IDE add a GlassFish server instance on localhost on HTTP port 8080.

 ### Running the app